HTTP-RPC/Kilo/README.md

 The `FormData` annotation can be used to indicate that a handler method accepts [form data](https://www.w3.org/TR/html401/interact/forms.html#h-17.13.4).
 Arguments of type `jakarta.servlet.http.Part` may be used with requests submitted as [multi-part](https://jakarta.ee/specifications/servlet/6.1/jakarta-servlet-spec-6.1#_MultipartConfig) form data.

-Unspecified values are automatically converted to `0`, `false`, or the null character for primitive types. `Date` values are decoded from a long value representing epoch time in milliseconds.
-Other values are parsed from their string representations.
+Argument values are parsed from their string representations.
+Unspecified values are automatically converted to 0, `false`, or the null character for primitive types.

 `List`, `Set`, and array elements are automatically converted to their declared types.
 If no values are provided for a list, set, or array parameter, an empty instance (not `null`) will be passed to the method.